Avalanche Express: Production

+Lorimar Films' President Peter Bart called in Monte Hellman to finish the direction and Gene Corman (Roger Corman's brother) was enlisted to complete Robson's duties as producer.
+Hellman had recently helped complete The Greatest after the death of its director, Tom Gries.
+He had worked a number of times for Gene Corman, who was preparing another film for Lorimar, The Big Red One.
+John Dykstra was hired to stage an avalanche using models.
+Then on 28 August 1978 Robert Shaw died of a heart attack in Ireland.
+He was 51 years old.

 Robert Rietti was hired to re-record Robert Shaw's dialogue in the opening scene, as it was decided to redo that scene in Russian with English subtitles instead of having the Russians speak broken English.
 As a consequence, for continuity, all of Shaw's dialogue throughout the film was re-recorded by Rietti.

+Hellman later said he worked on the film for a year and estimated he directed around ten percent of the principal photography, plus all the special effects.
+"We had to shoot three new live action scenes plus all the special effects scenes and all of the avalanche stuff, and so it was a pretty complicated," he said.
+"It was the biggest picture I had worked on.
+I learned a lot on shooting really complex special effects, with miniatures and so forth, combining miniatures and live action."

 Hellman, Corman and Rietti were not credited for their work, but the film's end credit contains a note stating: "The producers wish to express their appreciation to Monte Hellman and Gene Corman for their post production services."

-Critical reaction
+Dorothy Spencer, Robson's long time editor, was reportedly replaced by Garth Craven.
+She is not listed on the credits nor is the original cinematographer, Jack Cardiff.

+Reception

-Vincent Canby of The New York Times criticized the film's tackiness, suggesting it was copied from The Cassandra Crossing and likening it to the work of exploitation filmmaker Lew Grade, criticising the actors as appearing "at a loss".
+Vincent Canby of The New York Times criticized the film's tackiness, suggesting it was copied from The Cassandra Crossing and likening it to the work of exploitation filmmaker Lew Grade, criticizing the actors as appearing "at a loss".

+Kevin Thomas of the Los Angeles Times called it "handsome but routine."

 Time Out called it "awful", "formulary" and "hammily acted" but explained its curious editing as resulting from the production problems.
 The Radio Times gave it 2/5 stars, noting its disjointed quality but praising the acting and snowy special effects.
-Leonard Maltin's annual publication "TV Movies" gives the film a BOMB rating.
+Leonard Maltin's annual publications TV Movies and Movie Guide give the film a BOMB rating and were especially critical of the cast.

+Rotten Tomatoes rates the film 20% based on five reviews.